A little information about the Math Lab

 A Little Bit about All the Math Lab Courses

 For the Math 220 courses, there are some individual programs that offer tutoring and some that even offer a little bit of instruction (check with your teachers in welding, carpentry, machine shop, etc. for more info on that) but you will need to look into those options and take advantage of what you can on your own.
 Please remember to GET HELP when you need it and ASK if you have any questions.
 If you need help, go to the math lab (see below) or come to my office hours, email me or try to search for videos in youtube or khanacademy.org to find additional help.
-If you want to ask someone for help, use the “Ask Your Instructor” button in MathXL and/or email me: email@example.com or go to the Math Lab (G-201) and ask for help!
+If you want to ask someone for help, use the “Ask Your Instructor” button in MathXL and/or email me: firstname.lastname@example.org or sign up for tutoring at the Laney College Math Lab (https://laney.edu/mathematics/math-lab/)!
+I have started populating videos within Canvas as well.

 The Math Lab

-The Math Lab is open M-Th 10 am to 7 pm.
+The Math Lab is open M-Th 10 am to 4 pm in F-251 OR ONLINE M-Th 9 am – 7 pm on this website.
 There are tutors available at all times that it is open that you can get help from (starting the second week of school).
 There are also usually instructors on duty to help you (Monday – Thursday from 11 am – 1 pm and 5 pm – 7 pm).
-You can find a schedule of tutors and instructors in the Math Lab.
-Ronald is our new lab tech and will be running the Math Lab starting Spring 2019!
-He is learning the ropes quickly and is happy to help you as much as he can!!
+Ronald and Gina are our lab techs and will be running the Math Lab BOTH in person AND remotely this spring.

-I will be in the Math Lab on Mondays and Wednesdays from 12 noon till 2 pm.
-I can be available at other times if you set something up with me too – just email me (firstname.lastname@example.org)!
+I will have office hours on Mondays and Wednesdays from 12 pm till 1 pm in F-203 and ONLINE Tuesdays from 12-2 pm.
+The link to join on Tuesdays is within Canvas.
+I can be available at other times if you set something up with me too – just email me (email@example.com)!